b-gan/b_system/README.md

-This folder containes the builds on my own operating system for the fal of 2019
+#This folder containes the builds on my own operating system for the fall of 2019
+#another